 Japan’s SoftBank, which has already invested more than US$8 billion in WeWork, has radically scaled back plans for fresh investment in WeWork.
 The Group Corp has decided against taking a controlling stake in real estate company WeWork and is instead planning to invest an additional $2 billion in the shared workspace company.

 The company had discussed making a dominant position in the co-working start-up, potentially spending US$16 billion to buy a more substantial position in the company, said people who are familiar with the matter and requested anonymity because the talks are private.
 SoftBank is in detailed negotiations to inject $2bn into WeWork this year.

-Recently WeWork’s 7.875 percent bonds, which are due in 2025, fall to 86 cents on Monday afternoon in New York.
-As according to the deal, it will now not include the participation of Softbank’s Vision Fund, which had been a valuable back up of Softbank’s existing investment of more than $8bn in WeWork.
+Recently WeWork’s 7.875 percent bonds, which are due in 2025, fell to 86 cents on Monday afternoon in New York.
+According to the deal, it will now not include the participation of Softbank’s Vision Fund, which had been a valuable backup of Softbank’s existing investment of more than $8bn in WeWork.

 At one point during deal talks, SoftBank reportedly sought a controlling stake in the company.
 But roiling markets and economic uncertainty have hit WeWork and its largest investor.
 Since the beginning of December, SoftBank’s stock price has dropped nearly 20%.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free